What can I beemind with Zapier?

 - Select Do More as your goal type (because you want to Do More posts).

 - Enter the units you want to use and the amount you want to commit to.
-In this example, I'm aiming to post with a specific tag on Instagram 3 times per week.
+In this example, I'm aiming to post to my blog that has an RSS feed once per day

 If you want to delay your goal's start a few days (maybe you're traveling this weekend), be sure to tick the "Start this goal with extra leeway" box.
 Enter the number of days you want to delay and press Continue.

 - Give your goal a brief name.
 If you want, you can also write a short description with more information.

 - Finally, choose your initial pledge.
-This is the amount you will pay the firsttime you derail on the goal.
-After derailing, the pledge will increase by default — use the checkbox and +/- stepper below to control how high it goes.
-In the example below, I have chosen to start at a $5 pledge, which will increase each time I derail, until it reaches $30 — the pledge cap.
+This is the amount you will pay the first time you derail on the goal.
+After derailing, the pledge will increase by default — use the dropdown below to control how high it goes.
+In the example below, I have chosen to start at a $5 pledge, which will increase each time I derail, until it reaches $270 — the pledge cap.
 (To read more about pledges and payments, check out some FAQs!)

 - And now my goal is ready to get some data from Zapier.
 I'll need to post in the next 4 days to avoid paying Beeminder my first $5!

-- Now we need to instruct Zapier how to update this goal when we post to Instagram!
+- Now we need to instruct Zapier how to update this goal when we post to a site with an RSS feed!
 We're going to start with this pre-made zap.
-Click Create This Zap to begin configuring the applet.
-Zapier will walk you through the Instagram account connection and hashtag selection first.
-Then you'll configure the Beeminder connection!
-Select the goal you want to send data to from the dropdown.
+Click Try this templateto begin configuring the applet.
+Zapier will walk you through adding the RSS feed information for the first section.

-- Edit the Datapoint Value if necessary.
+- First choose the right goal from the list.
+Edit the Datapoint Value if necessary.
 For many Beeminder goals, the default value of 1.0 will be what you want to use, but there are definitely use cases for other values as well (e.g., tracking time at work from a timesheet app), so make sure that's set up correctly!